Associate Degree in Professional Writing and Editing

 Additional material

-Please provide an extra piece of material to support your application.
+You may also provide extra pieces of material to support your application.
 This could be another sample of your writing, your resume, a reference from a former teacher or a list of your favourite books.

 This could also be a URL link to your website, to a blog post or to an online site where you have had a piece of writing published.
 If you are submitting a URL, please make sure it is not password protected.